gleisonsdm/DawnCC-Compiler/README.md

  	mv tmp.txt < Source Code >

-Below, a summary of each part where is necessary to change:
+Below, a summary of each part where it is necessary to change text:

 - llvm-3.7-src/build-debug/bin : A reference to the location of the llvm-3.7 binaries.

 - DawnCC/build-debug : A reference to the location of the DawnCC binaries.

-- Source Code : The input file that will be used to run the analyzes.
+- Source Code : The input file that will be used to run the analyses.

-- op1 => boolean that decides if the tool will be analyze just the functions starting with "GPU__" or all functions in the source file.
+- op1 => boolean that decides if the tool will analyze just the functions starting with "GPU__" or all functions in the source file.

     true : Analyze all functions.